How NFL owners responded to Trump

 The Buccaneers recognize every individual's constitutional right to freedom of speech, which is crucial to the American way of life that we cherish.
 We are equally committed to the principles of inclusivity and respect differing points of view that should be afforded to all Americans.

---CNN's David Close and Thomas Quand contributed to this report.
+--CNN's David Close and Quand Thomas contributed to this report.